Going to the next level.

 Educating and giving our players an opportunity to move on and play collegiate soccer.

 Snohomish Youth Soccer Club's (SYSC) mission is always to provide the tools for our players to aspire and fulfill their dreams of the game.
-This is why (SYSC) is pleased to continue our relationship with Varsity Student Institute (VSI).
-VSI will assist in providing the United families and players with the information and tools to assist you in your college search.
-VSI offers free team and/or individual meetings once a year to all United teams and players.
+This is why (SYSC) is pleased to continue our relationship with College Fit Finder (CFF).
+CFF will assist in providing the United families and players with the information and tools to assist you in your college search.
+CFF offers free team and/or individual meetings once a year to all United teams and players.
 We highly recommend you take advantage of this opportunity regardless of whether or not you aspire to play college soccer.
 It is great information for the college search process!

 Our contact is Gary Whitehouse and you can email him directly at: